Pain theories: Visual input and pain perception

 Additional research has shown that the experience of pain is shaped by a plethora of contextual factors, including vision.
 Researchers have found that when a subject views the area of their body that is being stimulated, the subject will report a lowered amount of perceived pain.
 For example, one research study used a heat stimulation on their subjects' hands.
 When the subject was directed to look at their hand when the painful heat stimulus was applied, the subject experienced an analgesic effect and reported a higher temperature pain threshold.
 Additionally, when the view of their hand was increased, the analgesic effect also increased and vice versa.
 This research demonstrated how the perception of pain relies on visual input.

 The use of fMRI to study brain activity confirms the link between visual perception and pain perception.
 It has been found that the brain regions that convey the perception of pain are the same regions that encode the size of visual inputs.
 One specific area, the magnitude-related insula of the insular cortex, functions to perceive the size of a visual stimulation and integrate the concept of that size across various sensory systems, including the perception of pain.
 This area also overlaps with the nociceptive-specific insula, part of the insula that selectively processes nociception, leading to the conclusion that there is an interaction and interface between the two areas.
 This interaction tells the individual how much relative pain they are experiencing, leading to the subjective perception of pain based on the current visual stimulus.

-Humans have always sought to understand why they experience pain and how that pain comes about.
-While pain was previously thought to be the work of evil spirits, it is now understood to be a neurological signal.
-However, the perception of pain is not absolute and can be impacted by various factors in including the context surrounding the painful stimulus, the visual perception of the stimulus, and an individual's personal history with pain.